PRODUCT DESCRIPTION

 6. Felt tip marker

-Wood Doors
+To Install in Wood Doors

-The installation with wood doors does not require adapters and it can be installed following the instructions on the YouTube video.
+The installation with wood doors does not require adapters and it can be installed following the instructions on the following YouTube video.

 Metal Doors